mrfinnsmith/FrisConnections/README.md

 ✅ **Automated Daily Puzzle Assignment**
 - GitHub Actions workflow for scheduled puzzle advancement
-- API endpoint for puzzle progression
+- API endpoint for puzzle progression with recycling algorithm
 - Manual trigger capability for testing and emergency use

 ✅ **Social Sharing**